guregu/null/README.md

 Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Time.

+#### null.Interval

+Marshals a `pgtype.Interval` struct to a string representation of it.
+Marshals to JSON null if the Status is Null or Undefined.

 ### zero package

 `import "gopkg.in/guregu/null.v4/zero"`